 12. Under Bench Storage For Grinder

-This also involves mounting the grinder to flat piece of wood on the underside of a workbench using a custom made slider railing that can be clamped in place and then simply slide out, rotate and slide back in when wanted for use.
+This also involves mounting the grinder to a flat piece of wood on the underside of a workbench using a custom-made slider railing that can be clamped in place and then simply slide out, rotate and slide back in when wanted for use.